-While you’re comparing boats, don’t forget that the dealer you decide to do business with will have a huge impact on your boat-buying and -ownership experience.
-Depending on your location, there might be only one who carries the model of boat you really want.
-However, if you’re torn between two or three models from different brands and different dealers, the quality of the dealership and its staff may well sway your decision.
+Buying a boat for the first time can be a little intimidating, so it's perfectly okay to ask for help and support along the way.
+One of the best places to seek advice and support is at your local boat dealership.
+Keep in mind that while you’re comparing boats, the dealer you decide to do business with will also have a huge impact on your boat-buying and ownership experience.
+Depending on your location, there might be only one who carries the model of boat you really want; however, if you’re torn between two or three models from different brands and different dealers, the quality of the dealership and its staff may well sway your decision.

-Some points of comparison are relatively easy to figure out.
+Some points of comparison are relatively easy to figure out when looking at one dealer versus another.
 For instance, if you are partial to an engine make, a dealer who services that engine might rank higher than another dealer—and we would advise selecting the boat based upon some local ability to get your boat serviced by factory-trained personnel.
-Other factors—such as customer service and commitment to the brand of boat you’d like to purchase, and more —can be harder to determine.
+Other factors—such as customer service and commitment to the brand of boat you’d like to purchase—can be harder to determine.

 Here are some elements to look for at the dealership to identify dealers who are more likely to enhance your buying experience:

 1. Has the dealership been certified or received any industry awards or local community accolades?

 A Marine Industry Certified Dealership has made a commitment to putting customers first.
 It begins with the Marine Industry Consumer Commitment setting the bar to provide outstanding and ever-improving customer sales and service experience.
 If a dealership participates in the Marine Industry Customer Satisfaction Index (CSI) program and has received CSI awards, it is a good sign that it has a culture of top-quality customer care.
 Community involvement is also a sign the dealership has a customer-first organizational focus.